BirdsCanada/NatureCountsAPI/NatureCounts_API_v1.00.md

 `/metadata/species_codes`

 Returns a list of all species codes recognized in NatureCounts, for all authorities, or only a specific one.
-Please refer to the [NatureCounts taxonomy primer]. (link needed)

 Optional parameter: **authority** - the	authority to use resolving codes